Click on any thumbnail to view an enlarged

 dan hanshi of the All Japan Kendo Federation

-is entitled Shinto Muso Ryu Jo jutsu by
+is entitled Tenshin Shoden Shinto Muso Ryu Jojutsu by Otofuji

-Kenji it is a first edition first printing
+Ichizo Katsunori (1899-1998) and Kenji Matsui.
+It is a first edition first printing

 from October 10, 1994.